benfixit/catholic_hymnbook/content/how-great-is-your-name-o-lord-our-god.md

 ---
 id: 164
-title: How Great Is Your Name O Lord, Our God
+title: How Great Is Your Name O Lord, Our God (Psalm 8)
 ---

 _Chorus:_